theoden8/simplex-method/README.md

 ## Program

-This program provides two static libraries: vector and matrix (both tested) with various algorithms.
+This program provides three static libraries: tensor, vector and matrix (all tested) with various algorithms.
 The aim of this project was to implement simplex method, but because on the way of understanding how to implement it I created a Matrix class with useful operations algorithms, it was convenient to elaborate a little bit on linear algebra in C++ and to implement vectors, LUDecomposition, Determinant and more.

 ## Bugs/Errors